rupl/chrisruppel.com/_posts/travel/2015-12-14-muang-khua-laos.md

 {% include gallery.html gallery=page.gallery %}

 We quickly checked in and he told us there was a family dinner at 6pm every night.
-"We eat da bamboo, da vegetables, da rice, and WHISKEY" — and it was delicious!
+"We eat da bamboo, da vegetables, da rice, and da WHISKEY" — it was delicious!
 The whole hostel gathered for dinner and we had a great time meeting everyone.
+The whiskey was actually rice wine, and every time we drank we said "lao lao!"

+As if that weren't enough, we wandered next door and sang Lao karaoke with a few locals for over an hour.
+Their videos had latin-character phoenetic subtitles so that we could sing along with them despite not knowing a word of the language.
+It was a riot and we could see that we really made their night by giving it an honest try.
+Unforgettable night!

 It turns out the greeting in Laos is "sabaidee" — strikingly similar to our favorite mantra we learned in Pai: "sabai, sabai."
-It means something different in Laos but from the moment we were first greeted we knew we would love it here.
+It means something different in Laos but from the moment we first arrived we knew we would love it here.

 Back to slow days and good friends.
 Sabaidee from Laos!